devcode1981/File-Provider-Storage/doc/set-up-gdk.md

 Instructions to generate a developer license can be found in the onboarding document: https://about.gitlab.com/handbook/developer-onboarding/#gitlab-enterprise-edition-ee

-## GitLab Geo
+### GitLab Geo

-GitLab Geo requires two Enterprise Edition instances running most of the time.
-You can re-use your previously boostraped `gdk-ee` as your primary node and we suggest to bootstrap a `gdk-geo` that will act as your secondary node.
-We need to configure different ports for the new instances so they can talk to each other.
+Development on GitLab Geo requires two Enterprise Edition GDK instances running side-by-side.
+You can reuse the `gdk-ee` instance you set up in the previous section as your primary node, and now we'll create a secondary instance in a `gdk-geo` folder to act as a secondary node.
+We'll configure unique ports for the new instance so that it can run alongside the primary.

 ```
 gdk init gdk-geo